NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 This step is extremely important.
 Since we ran two bundle adjustment steps, and both were without ground control points, the resulting clouds may differ by a large translation, which we correct here.
-Hence we would like to make the “ground truth” terrain aligned with the datasets on which we will perform SfS.
+Hence we would like to make the "ground truth" terrain aligned with the datasets on which we will perform SfS.

-Next we create the “ground truth” DEM from the aligned high-resolution point cloud, and crop it to a desired region::
+Next we create the "ground truth" DEM from the aligned high-resolution point cloud, and crop it to a desired region::

     point2dem -r moon --tr 10 --stereographic --proj-lon 0 --proj-lat -90 \